 La Maddalena is a beautiful archipelago, but it is small.
 Its next-door neighbor – the Sardinian mainland – is much, much bigger.

-Naturally, there are a whole lot of places nearby that you can take a day trip to, instead of only having the Sardinian coastline as a backdrop to your holidays.
+Naturally, there are a whole lot of places nearby that you can take a day trip to.
 Here are just a few of my favorites to give you some inspiration!

 Famous for its high-end hotels and glimmering beaches, Costa Smeralda is one of the best-known corners of Sardinia.
 Meaning “Emerald Coast” the shoreline here stretches around bays and inlets for around 20 kilometers, so there’s plenty to explore.

-There are a few different places to stop off here, with Liscia di Vacca and Porto Cervo being a couple of the most popular.
+There are a few different places to stop off here – Liscia di Vacca and Porto Cervo are the most popular.
 These are the places to be, with streets lined by cafes and restaurants, as well as fashion boutiques.

-Away from the upscale resorts and million-dollar yachts, there are a fair few archaeological sites to keep history fans interested—notably, the Li Muri Giants’ tomb.
+Away from the upscale resorts and million-dollar yachts, there are archaeological sites to keep history fans interested—notably, the Li Muri Giants’ tomb.
 There is also a scattering of authentic, traditional villages to discover.

-PRACTICAL INFORMATION: Taking a day trip to Costa Smeralda in the form of a tour means you don’t have to worry about transport either side.
-However, if you have a car or want to see things for yourself, take the ferry from La Maddalena to Palau, where you can also rent a car or scooter to explore this glitzy coastline.
-It’s also possible to travel by bus from Palau (Linea 601 and changing to Linea 604).
+PRACTICAL INFORMATION: You can go on an organized day trip to Costa Smeralda.
+If you have a car or want to see things for yourself, take the ferry from La Maddalena to Palau, where you can also rent a car or scooter to explore this glitzy coastline.
+You can also travel by bus from Palau (Linea 601 and changing to Linea 604).